Microchip-MPLAB-Harmony/usb_apps_device/apps/printer_basic/readme.md

 - LED0 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).

+### <a name="config_23"></a> PIC32CZ Curiosity Development Board

+- Use the USB micro-B "USB DEVICE" connector (J102) to connect the USB Device to the USB Host PC.
+- The CDC USB (UART to USB) interface on this board is served by the PKOB connector (DEBUG_USB).
+Connecting this to the PC will create a COM port on the PC Host.
+- LED0 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).

 ## Running the Application

 Generic / Text Only driver simply outputs the data to the connected USB printer in raw format without performing any translation on the data to be printed.